-Residents should place all trash/refuse in bags to prevent insects and other pests from being attracted to refuse cans.
-Residents should periodically rinse out refuse cans/containers to prevent odors.
-Old cooking oil may be disposed of in regular trash but should be placed in a suitable, nonbreakable container prior to placing in trash.
-Automotive oils may not be placed in refuse cans/ containers at any time unless an approved automotive oil disposal kit is used.
-As a reminder, automotive repairs including the changing of oils, are prohibited in Campbell Crossing housing areas.
-For information on the disposal of specific items, please contact (270) 798-5695.
+Residents should place all trash/refuse in bags to prevent insects and other pests from being attracted to refuse cans and dumpsters.
+Residents should periodically rinse out refuse cans/ containers to prevent odors.
+Old cooking oil may be disposed of in regular trash but should be placed in a suitable, non- breakable container prior to placing in trash.
+Automotive oils may not be placed in refuse cans/containers at any time unless an approved automotive oil disposal kit is used.
+As a reminder, automotive repairs including the changing of oils, are prohibited in housing areas.

+For information on the disposal of specific items please contact your Community Manager.